Delta Junction is home to numerous clubs and civic organizations.

 The Delta Lions Club, chartered in 1958 by Lions International, meets the first Monday of each month.
 The club’s main purpose is sight conservation; providing eye care related services and collecting used eyeglasses for redistribution.
 The Delta Lions offer scholarships to graduates every year and they are involved in multiple community-wide activities and events: Festival of Lights, Easter Egg Hunt, Relay for Life, Community Cleanup, Deltana Fair, Project Christmas, etc. For meeting and membership information contact Secretary Totsie Pursey (895-4256) or President Dana Mock (907-750-1004) or locate the Delta Lions Club, District 49D, online (http://deltalionsclub.com).

 The Delta-Clearwater Seniors meet weekdays in the Senior Lounge at the Community Center, 10:30 to 1:00.
 Thursdays are reserved for ladies only.
 The Delta-Clearwater Seniors’ main objective is to socialize.
-Business meetings are held the first or second Wednesday of each month and a potluck luncheon is held on the third Wednesday.
+Business meetings are held the first Wednesday of each month and a potluck luncheon is held on the third Wednesday.
 Eligibility depends upon age (over 55).
 For more information, contact President Doris Fales (895-4502) or Secretary Totsie Pursey (895-4256).

 The Forget Me Knot Quilters Guild established in 1995.
 They are dedicated to the education and art of quilting.
 They serve the community by using proceeds from raffle quilts to make quilts for victims of house fires, they host a quilt show each year at the Deltana Fair, bring in nationally-known instructors, and hold an annual Spring Fling, a weekend quilting retreat.
 Business meetings are held at the First Baptist Church Youth building at 9:00am on the second Saturday of each month.
 Craft Saturday (10:00 to 4:00) and a potluck (noon) follow with a pre-planned project in which quilters bring their own sewing machines and fabric choices.
-For more information contact FMKQ President Kim Chauncey or Calico Cow (895-5210).
+For more information contact FMKQ President Kim Chauncey, PO Box 1345, 99737 or Calico Cow (895-5210).

 Junction Readers is a book club, established in 2008, that meets every third Monday, 7:00-8:30pm, at the Delta Community Library.
 Readers participate in discussion and challenging questions after reading each book.
 Attendance varies.
-Membership does not require dues, fees, or the number of books read; just the price of the book, which can be purchased through the library in a group order or purchased individually by club members.
+Membership does not require dues, fees, or a certain number of books read; just the price of the book, which can be purchased through the library in a group order or purchased individually by club members.
 Book titles are decided by popular vote.
 For more information contact the Delta Library (895-4102) or visit them on Facebook.

-Baby Lap Time, birth to three years of age, meets between 11:00 and 11:30 every Tuesday morning at the Delta Community Library.
+Baby Lap Time, children birth to three years of age, meets between 11:00 and 11:30 every Tuesday morning at the Delta Community Library.
 No registration required.
 Call the Delta Library for more information (895-4102).

 Preschool Story Hour is available each Wednesday at the Delta Community Library during two sessions, one at 10:00am and one at 11:15am.
 Story Hour is for children, ages 3 to 5.
 Must register by dialing 895-4102.